-As of 1 January 2018, the impairment requirements in accordance with IFRS 9 are applies for the recognition and measurement of a loss allowance for financial assets that are measured at fair value through other comprehensive income.
+The impairment requirements in accordance with IFRS 9 are applies for the recognition and measurement of a loss allowance for financial assets that are measured at fair value through other comprehensive income.
 However, the loss allowance shall be recognised in other comprehensive income and shall not reduce the carrying amount of the financial asset in the statement of financial position.
 The expected credit loss is reflected in other comprehensive income and the accumulated amount is recycled to statement of profit/loss following the derecognition of related financial asset.